EndPointCorp/end-point-blog/2013/07/18/hasmany-filter-in-railsadmin.html.md

 end
 ```

-The reason is that only the belongs_to association is enabled for the search, as stated in the "Field searching" section of the [ documentation](https://github.com/sferik/rails_admin/wiki/List):
+The reason is that only the belongs_to association is enabled for the search, as stated in the “Field searching” section of the [ documentation](https://github.com/sferik/rails_admin/wiki/List):

 ```
 (3) Belongs_to associations : will be searched on their foreign_key (:team_id)